PetGoGod/PetGo/README.md

 **A:** The yellow-red dots that appear on an account means that account hasn't been used in over 20 days, as that day counter goes up, the dot appears more red.
 You can get rid of this dot by joining a game or enabling developer mode and clicking "Get Authentication Ticket" when you right click an account (works with multiple).

-## **Q:** How do I backup my accounts file?

-**A:** Download [RAMDecrypt](https://github.com/ic3w0lf22/RAMDecrypt) and follow the instructions provided, then you can save the fully decrypted file in google drive, on a flash drive, or where ever you'd like.
-This does **NOT** work on files that didn't originate from your PC.

 ## **Q:** How do I prevent Windows Defender from deleting alt manager files?